logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

 <div id="docker">

-### Set up your OpenTelemetry installation using containerized collector to send traces to Logz.io
+### Set up your OpenTelemetry installation using containerized collector to send metrics from your OpenTelemetry spans to Logz.io

 **Before you begin, you'll need**: